Self-Guided Walking Tour in Polignano a Mare

 Terrazza Santo Stefano

-Terrazza Santo Stefano in Polignano A Mare, stop 2 on the self-guided walking tour
+Terrazza Santo Stefano in Polignano a Mare, stop 2 on the self-guided walking tour

 A short walk east and the view opens up hard.
 Terrazza Santo Stefano is the cliff balcony that gives you the postcard of Polignano: the Lama Monachile inlet far below, the old houses stacked on the rock, the bridge spanning the gorge.
 This is the shot you came for.
 It is open daily 9:00 to 18:00 and free to stand on.
 Come early or late, because midday this railing is three people deep with phones out.
 The drop is real and there is no glass, just an iron rail, so keep an eye on kids.
 Look straight down to see the pebble cove you will finish at, and across to the cave restaurant carved into the next cliff face.
 From the terrace you carry on along the edge toward Grotta Palazzese.